 Flavour forecast on global taste trends

-The latest Flavour Forecast shows that this year’s four flavour trends move plants further into the spotlight; invite global flavours to the table in approachable ways; dive deep into the fresh, undiscovered ingredients and textures of the coast; and reignite health and wellness focus through mindful eating and ingredients based on ancient philosophy.
+The latest Flavour Forecast shows that this year’s four flavour trends move plants further into the spotlight; invite global flavours to the table in approachable ways; dive deep into the fresh, undiscovered ingredients and textures of the coast; and also reignite health and wellness focus through mindful eating and ingredients based on ancient philosophy.

 Plants pushing boundaries